 For example, in Katerina’s film, she feels discriminated and isolated because of her parent’s background, her religion and her gender.
 The words and actions of others have a profound effect on her self-belief and her career progress.
 The film raises important points around visibility, empathy and allyship and serves as a strong reminder that fostering an inclusive culture is not a quick fix or a simple exercise.
 It’s a significant and ongoing commitment of leadership.

-At Deloitte in the UK we’ve focused on increasing awareness and understanding through learning opportunities for our people - such as our respect and inclusion training and 'Talking about race' sessions for senior leaders.
+At Deloitte in the UK we’ve focussed on increasing awareness and understanding through learning opportunities for our people - such as our respect and inclusion training and 'Talking about race' sessions for senior leaders.
 We have an allyship toolkit to help people understand what being an ally means and how to make a positive impact on others.
 And we’re helping people feel more confident to raise any concerns, whether through our Respect & Inclusion Advisors, HR or our external ‘speak up’ line.